Miracles from Heaven: A Little girl, Her Journey to Heaven, and Her Amazing Story of Healing

 At first I was annoyed by the chronological jumping back and forth from past to present, but in retrospect, it was an effective way to keep the momentum moving forward without ever getting too bogged down in the depressing details of Annabel’s medical history.

 I've read quite a few near-death-experience stories, and some were more plausible than others.
-In spite of my skepticism, this story rang true, and I found it both gripping and inspiring, because when I read how everyday people of faith—people just like you and me—face life's random hardships, it strengthens my own faith and shifts my relationship to God in important ways.
+In spite of my skepticism, Miracles From Heaven's story rang true, and I found it both gripping and inspiring, because when I read how everyday people of faith—people just like you and me—face life's random hardships, it strengthens my own faith and shifts my relationship to God in important ways.
+It reminds me that heaven is closer than we think, and this assurance and hope can get us through many a tough time.

-Have you ever been personally touched by someone's near-death experience?
-I'd love to hear about it.
+Have you ever had a near-death experience or been personally touched by someone who has?
+I'd love to hear about it in the comments below.